cboudereau/cboudereau.github.io/_posts/2017-12-24-sketchup-for-dummies-review.markdown

 ## The friend of dreams!

 I often use Sketchup for buildings purpose.
-I plan my works and build scaled plqn to check the requirements but if you are a geek like me, You want a realistic model like this :
+I plan my works and build scaled plan to check the requirements but if you are a geek like me, You want a realistic model like this :

 ![Model of my futur room]({{ "/images/Scene 1_night.jpg" }})